 We stayed here for several days during our visit to Antigua and it was a welcome change from the busy hostels in the center.
 Also later when we returned to Antigua at the end of our trip, we decided to stay here again.

-Remark: We also tried the various popular hostels in Antigua and they were also very nice, but also crowded and noisy, especially in the evenings (many people on the street) and in the mornings (when all the cars and trucks start to supply the place again ).
+Remark: We also tried the various popular hostels in Antigua and they were also very nice, but also busy and noisy, especially in the evening (many people on the street) and in the morning (when all the cars and trucks start to supply the place again ).

 By the way, you don't have to worry that Casa Elena is too far away from everything.
 It is about a 15 minute walk from the central park to Casa Elena.
 So it is a bit on the edge of the town, just far enough from all the hectic.

 The rooms are simple but clearly recently renovated and spotlessly clean.
 By the way, the rooms consist of two floors!
 In the ground floor there is a bench and there is also the shower.